sumdher/VSCode-on-Android/README.md

 ## Install the Ubuntu distro

 - In **Andronix**
-  - Navigate to "Modded OS" and select "Ubuntu".
-Pay and you will get the download link which you paste and run in Termux.
+  - Navigate to "**Andronix Modded OS**" and select "**Ubuntu XFCE**".
+  - Pay and you will get the download link with keys to the distro.
+It will automatically copy a command to the clipboard.
+  - Open Termux and paste the command that will install the distro in the pwd.
-  - Follow the on screen instructions and it will be installed.
+  - Follow the on screen instructions and it will be installed (note: the password you set for your user will be the VNC password)

 ## Launch Ubuntu